-Squid Luau is a traditional Hawaiian dish typically served at luau's (Feast's) alongside other Hawaiian dishes such as laulau, kalua Pig, lomi-lomi Salmon, chicken long rice, poi, and a host of raw marinated seafood and steamed starches (all of which I will be sharing in recipe form).
+Squid Luau is a traditional Hawaiian dish, typically served at luaus (feasts) alongside other traditional dishes such as laulau, kalua pig, lomi-lomi salmon, chicken long rice, poi, and a host of raw marinated seafood and steamed starches.

 The Nutritional Benefits of Taro Leaves

-Taro leaves are a high source of vitamins A & C. Vitamin A is important for normal vision, the immune system and reproduction.
-Vitamin A also helps the lungs, heart, kidney and other organs function properly.
+Taro leaves are a great source of vitamins A and C. Vitamin A is important for healthy vision, the immune system, and reproduction.
+Vitamin A also helps the lungs, heart, kidneys, and other organs function properly.

 Traditional and Authentic Flavors

 Growing up in a multiracial Hawaiian family, I was blessed to have had the opportunity to watch my elder family members cook traditional dishes.
 I kept these recipes and techniques in my head, and I am now able to recall them from memory.

 This recipe is based on the authentic and traditional version of squid luau—with the exception of butter and baking soda.
 The reason I use baking soda is that it helps the leaves retain a fresh green color; otherwise, they would tend to get quite dark.
 I incorporate butter because it brings out the naturally rich and buttery taste of the taro leaves.
 This step adds richness to the complexity of flavors.

 The reason I use a mixture of sweetened and unsweetened coconut milk is to add just a hint of sweetness without it being too overpowering